robertsweetman/module_4/mdbook/src/3_data_product.md

 Another application might be taking the previously submitted winning bids and having AI produce an auto-generated first draft for new responses that takes context from historical successes.

 **Technology Agnostic Design:**
-A more generic architectural approach like containerisation (REF:) for it's ability to be deployed on any cloud, or on-prem.
-We should use open standards for core components like REST API's, using JSON for data internchange and standards like OAuth 2.0 for authentication.
+A more generic architectural approach like containerisation (Powell, 2021) might be useful for it's ability to be deployed on any cloud, or on-prem.

 This means we won't get painted into a corner when going from building the solution (the Dev part) to deploying and running it i.e. the "Ops" part.